jackylaucf/HKU-MScCS-Capstone/src/python/crawler/README.md

 ### Crawler Implementation

-As the implementation various data scraping strategies are defined,  what is left to do is to define a general data scraping flow and configure different indices with their appropriate crawling strategies.
+As the implementation of various data scraping strategies are defined,  what is left to do is to define a general data scraping flow and configure different indices with their appropriate crawling strategies.

 The general data scraping flow is defined in the